-5.1 Role of geography in wage inequality
+5.1 Role of geography in skill wage premia

 We motivated our modeling exercise in part as adding geography into a spatial inequality model.
-To measure the contribution of geography to wage inequality, we decompose observed variation in wage premia into variations in exogenous base productivities and amenities in absolute and relative terms, as well as geographic position.
-Consider the following relation:
+To measure the contribution of geography to skill wage premia, we decompose observed variation in skill premia into variations in exogenous base productivities and amenities in absolute and relative terms, as well as geographic position.
+While our model does not imply a log-linear relationship between these factors and the skill premium, we find that a log-linear reduced-form equation with the exogenous variables and the price index of tradeables on the right-hand-side can explain nearly all the variation in the skill premium.
+Therefore, we will use the following equation for our decomposition: